AlejandraLLI/pds-2019/README.md

 ````

-For the events, we will use two separate tables:
+For the events, we will use two separated tables:
 1. *events_artworks_in*: contains the artworks that have entered the Moma and its static characteristics such as dimensions, title, artist(s), department, etc...
 An important thing to notice here is that, since one artwork could have more than one artist associated and this was stored in an arrray in the raw and cleaned schemas, the events_artworks_in table unnests this information such that each row corresponds to one artwork and one artist.
 This is, some artworks will appear in more than one observation.
 The structure of the table is as follows:
 ```text
  \d semantic.events_artworks_in